dprint/dprint/website/src/cli.md

 }
 ```

 A `configs` entry is emitted for every configuration file dprint discovers (including descendant configuration files), each with the `hash` that gates its incremental cache.
+The `path` is relative to the current working directory so the output is the same regardless of where the repository is checked out.
 The `hash` is the only thing that matters for cache invalidation—the `plugins` list is included so the output is easy to inspect when a hash changes.
 The output is deterministic across machines for an unchanged configuration.

 This is useful in CI to avoid formatting the entire repository when only a few files changed.
 For example, format only the files in the changeset when the cache would survive, and otherwise fall back to formatting everything: